 Bargaining is said to be a method of holding onto hope during times of great distress.
 You are willing to give everything to return to normalcy, asking “what if” questions and making “if only” statements.

 In situations of loss, depression is not a warning of depreciating mental health, but rather a very natural and common response to grief.
 Intense sadness may ensue during this stage due to the realization of your current situation of loss.

 Accepting your situation does not mean you have to be okay with what happened.
 Acceptance is more about acknowledging the situation at hand and adjusting to your life after loss.

 The Other Stages

-Although these five stages have served as numerous mental health professionals’ framework for learning and understanding the process of grief, some professionals have added stages to this framework – including the woman who made the original five-stage process herself, Elisabeth Kübler-Ross.
+Although these five stages have served as numerous mental health professionals’ frameworks for learning and understanding the process of grief, some professionals have added stages to this framework – including the woman who made the original five-stage process herself, Elisabeth Kübler-Ross.
 Kübler-Ross has taken the five main stages and expanded them to seven overlapping stages: shock, denial, anger and frustration, depression, testing, decision, and integration.

 At the end of the day, there is no right or wrong way to grieve the loss of a loved one.
 If you need help or want to speak with someone about your grief, we are happy to make a recommendation.

-There is great potential for people to live a fuller and more content life after they accept their own mortality.
+There is great potential for people to live fuller and more content life after they accept their own mortality.
 Further, talking about death and your wishes regarding end of life could help loved ones begin to cope with the idea of loss.
 Below are two resources to help get the conversation started around death.